Sandy4321/yelp-recommender-system/README.md

 - ipython, or preferably, latest Anaconda with Python 3

 # Usage:
-Clone, extract datasets in folder yelp_dataset
+Clone, extract datasets in a subdirectory yelp_dataset

 A docker file is not included, as the task is not complete